Measurement of the $\Lambda_c^+$ to $D^0$ production cross-section ratio in peripheral PbPb collisions: Analysis overview

 \subsection{Centrality determination}

-In heavy-ion collisions, centrality classes are defined as percentiles of the total inelastic hadronic \PbPb cross-section and are proportional to the impact parameter $b$ of the collision: the more central (peripheral) the collision, the smaller (greater) the $b$ value.
-Likewise, \npart increases with centrality.
+In heavy-ion collisions, centrality classes are defined as percentiles of the total inelastic hadronic \PbPb cross-section and are related to the impact parameter $b$ of the collision: the more central (peripheral) the collision, the smaller (greater) the $b$ value.
+Likewise, \npart increases from peripheral to central collisions.
 The Glauber Monte Carlo (GMC) model~\cite{Loizides:2014vua} is used to estimate all these geometrical quantities from recorded data.
 A detailed description of the centrality estimation in the LHCb experiment can be found in Ref.~\cite{LHCB-DP-2021-002-001}.
 The method is based on a binned fit of the total energy deposit in \ecal with the GMC model in MB data, collected with the same trigger conditions as that of the signal sample.
 Once the fit is performed, a centrality table is produced, mapping the total \ecal energy deposit and \npart.

-While the recorded data sample used to fit the GMC model covers the full centrality range, data used to compute $R_{\Lc/\Dz}$ are limited to $N_c$ $<10^4$ and centrality at about $65\%$.
+While the recorded data sample used to fit the GMC model covers the full centrality range, data used to compute $R_{\Lc/\Dz}$ are limited to $N_c$ $<10^4$ and centrality at about $65-90\%$.
 A one-to-one correspondence between \ecal and the geometrical quantity is performed on an event-by-event basis using the GMC model.
 Data are divided into three intervals in $N_c$ (1000--3000, 3000--5500 and 5500--10000), based on the statistics available from the signal extraction.
 For each interval, other quantities (\eg \npart) are derived.
-A lower cut on $N_c$ and on the total deposited \ecal energy to be above 310 MeV are applied to exclude the centrality range where most of the electromagnetic contamination occurs, which could bias the data.
+A lower cut on $N_c$ and on the total deposited \ecal energy to be above 310 MeV are applied to exclude the centrality range $90-100\%$ where most of the electromagnetic contamination occurs, which could bias the data.
 Results are given in Table~\ref{tab:centclassvelo}.
 Three sources of systematic uncertainty associated with \npart of each interval are considered: (i) the reference hadronic cross-section parameter; (ii) the fit uncertainty; (iii) the bin size uncertainty.
 These uncertainties are summed in quadrature to compute the total systematic uncertainty presented in Table~\ref{tab:centclassvelo}.